yubo56/2021-workshop/README.md

 ### Day 1

+- Introduction to the Anaconda + Python + Jupiter ecosystem.
+- Use Google Colab to attain basic familiarity with Python syntax and features.
+- Introduction to NumPy.

+### Day 2

+- Introduction to a few more major scientific computing libraries:
+    - `matplotlib`
+    - `scipy`
+    - `astropy`
+    - `sympy`

+# Old Agenda

+We have included excellent and thorough materials from the 2020 edition of this workshop, which you may find useful.
+The `ipynb` files can be found in the `2020_materials` folder.

+### Day 1

 - working in Anaconda and Jupyter notebooks
 - work in breakout rooms on `day1.ipynb` [(Google Colab version)](https://colab.research.google.com/drive/1JZdyfnAu-A7pWduS59Uo3lKpiJNGEmKV?usp=sharing)
 - Numpy